-Bring 6 cups of water to a boil over high heat.
-Combine boiling water, rice, almonds, macadamia nuts, dates, and stick cinnamon in a large bowl—cover and let stand at room temperature for 6 to 24 hours.
+Soak The Macadamia Almond Horchata: Bring 6 cups of water to a boil over high heat.
+Combine boiling water, rice, almonds, macadamia nuts, dates, and stick cinnamon in a large bowl—cover and let stand at room temperature for at least 8 hours and up to 24 hours.

-To make one drink, combine 1/4 cup horchata in a cocktail shaker with coffee liquer and tequila, and fill the shaker halfway with ice.
+To Make One Cocktail: Combine 1/4 cup horchata in a cocktail shaker with coffee liquer and tequila, and fill the shaker halfway with ice.
 Shake and serve on the rocks with a grating of fresh cinnamon and a star anise piece.

 More Mexico On Salt & Wind Travel